SoftUni-Internal/interactive-content/EN/05-SOLID/07-Homework.md

 Your library should correctly follow all **SOLID** principles:

-- **Single Responsibility Principle** - no class or method should do more than one thing at once
+- **Single Responsibility Principle** - no class or method should do more than one thing at once.
-- **Open-Closed Principle** - the library should be open for extension (i.e. its user should be able to create his own layouts/appenders/loggers)
+- **Open-Closed Principle** - the library should be open for extension (i.e. its user should be able to create his own layouts/appenders/loggers).
-- **Liskov Substitution Principle -** children classes should not break the behavior of their parent
+- **Liskov Substitution Principle -** children classes should not break the behavior of their parent.
-- **Interface Segregation Principle** - the library should provide simple interfaces for the client to implement
+- **Interface Segregation Principle** - the library should provide simple interfaces for the client to implement.
-- **Dependency Inversion** - no class/method should directly depend on concretions (only on abstractions)
+- **Dependency Inversion** - no class/method should directly depend on concretions (only on abstractions).

 Avoid code repetition.
 Name everything accordingly.